-For most people gambling is something that they enjoy doing once in a while.
-People play lotteries and bingos, go to casinos, or bet on horse races and sporting events.
-Proceeds from gambling are used to fund charities, non-profit agencies, and community programs.
+For most people gambling is a leisure activity they enjoy doing once in a while.
+People play the lottery and bingo, go to a casino, or bet on horse races and sporting events.
+Proceeds or profits from gambling are often used to fund a charity, non-profit agency, or a community program.

 Legalized gambling comes in many forms in Alberta.
 They include casinos, racetracks, video lottery terminals (VLTs), bingo, some online sport betting like Sport Select, and lotteries.
-These types of gambling are legal because they're managed by the government or by regulations set by the government.
+These are legal because they're managed by the government or by regulations set by the government.
 The regulations include age limits as well.
 In Alberta, the legal age to gamble is 18.
 In other provinces or territories in Canada the legal age is 19.

-Illegal gambling is gambling that happens outside of these regulations.
-Placing a bet with a bookie (someone who accepts large bets from different people) on a professional sporting event is an example.
+Illegal gambling is gambling that happens outside of the government regulations.
+Placing a bet with a bookie on a professional sporting event is an example.
+A bookie is someone who accepts large bets from different people but isn't licensed or part of a regulated gambling business.
+Underage gambling is also illegal.

 About 2 out of 3 young people gamble or have gambled at least once.
-Young people usually gamble through bets with friends on card games, pool games, or pro sports.
-Teens aged 18 and older are allowed to play VLTs, gamble in casinos, and buy lottery tickets.
+Young people usually gamble through bets with friends on card games, pool games, or professional sports.
+Once they are aged 18 and older, they're allowed to play VLTs, gamble in casinos, and buy lottery tickets.

 Author: Addiction & Mental Health, Alberta Health Services